DudeThatsErin/MacNPCSetup/README.md

 ### Other Apps
 - [Discord](https://discord.com)
 - [GIMP](https://gimp.org) -> This is a free alternative to photoshop.
 I don't use it often but when I need it, I have it.
 - [WebStorm](https://jetbrains.com/webstorm) -> I use this instead of Visual Studio Code because it functions better and the code formatting works better.
 For some reason I always have issues with Prettier on Visual Studio Code.
+I also have noticed that VSC tends to eat RAM for breakfast similar to what Microsoft Edge does so it causes my PC (specifically that) to run worse.
 - [Visual Studio](https://visualstudio.microsoft.com) -> I use this for my backend programming.
 - [VLC](https://videolan.org) -> I use VLC to watch videos instead of the built-in Quick Time or Windows Media Player.
 - [7-Zip](https://7-zip.org) for Windows & [keka](https://keka.io/en) for Mac -> Both allow me to unzip 7-Zip files as well as RAR files and other types as well.
 - Slack -> For work messaging
 - [Arc](https://arc.com) is my browser of choice on Mac.
-It will be on Windows in 2024.
 You can read about it on [App Seeker](https://appseeker.org)
 - [Obsidian](https://obsidian.md) -> This is my notetaking app of choice.
-I sync my vault between devices using both GitHub and an external 2TB SSD.
+I sync my vault between devices using both GitHub and an external 2TB M.2 SSD.

-You can install these either by searching them with the Brew Extension or by adding this list of files to a apps.txt on your desktop to install these with Brew on MacOS
+You can install *most of* these either by searching them with the Brew Extension or by adding this list of files to a apps.txt on your desktop to install these with Brew on MacOS:

 ```shell
 discord